 Getting Addiction Help as Part of the LGBTQ Community

-Here’s an in-depth look at common causes of substance abuse among the LGBTQ community, and what you can do to help an LGBTQ loved one find the treatment they need to become physically and emotionally healthier, and addiction-free.
+Here’s an in-depth look at common causes of substance abuse among the LGBTQ+ community and what you can do to help an LGBTQ+ loved one find the treatment they need to become physically and emotionally healthier and addiction-free.

-The LGBTQ Community & Addiction
+The LGBTQ+ Community and Addiction

-Underlying Causes of Substance Abuse for LGBTQ People
+Underlying Causes of Substance Abuse for LGBTQ+ People

-Here are other common causes of substance abuse among the LGBTQ population.
+Here are other common causes of substance abuse among the LGBTQ+ population.

-Guilt & Shame
+Guilt and Shame

 Minority Stress